BlazesRus/angband/lib/readme.txt

 === Directory "lib/fonts" ===

 The "lib/fonts" directory contains the font files for use in the Windows and SDL front ends.
 More .fon files can be added and used if you wish.

 === Directory "lib/tiles" ===

-The "lib/tiles" directory contains the .png images for the various tilesets, as well as the file graphics.txt which the game uses to display the tiles correctly.
+The "lib/tiles" directory contains the .png images for the various tilesets, as well as the file list.txt which the game uses to display the tiles correctly.